 Among his many findings, he writes about what scientists call "bliss spots," the point when the sugar and salt levels are just exactly right; the point where you continue to want more, but don’t get bored or overwhelmed by the flavor.
 The point where you don’t want to stop eating.
 These levels are determined by labs designed to find them, and “crave consultants” in white coats do the dirty work.

 The amount of research done on perfecting the desirability of junk food is staggering.
 Frito-Lay had a research complex near Dallas, where nearly 500 chemists, psychologists and technicians conducted research costing up to $30 million a year.
 Sadly they weren’t finding a cure for cancer, but analyzing issues of crunch, mouth feel and aroma of snack items.
-According to an excerpt from Moss’ book published in The Times, their tools included a $40,000 device that simulates a chewing mouth to test and perfect the chips, discovering things like the perfect break point.
+According to an excerpt from Moss’ book published in The New York Times, their tools included a $40,000 device that simulates a chewing mouth to test and perfect the chips, discovering things like the perfect break point.
 (Most people like a chip that snaps with about four pounds of pressure per square inch.
 Who knew?)

 One of the most perfect snacks ever invented, according to food scientist Steven Witherly, is Cheetos.
 “This,” Witherly told Moss, “is one of the most marvelously constructed foods on the planet, in terms of pure pleasure.”
 He described a dozen attributes of the Cheetos that make the brain say “more.”
 But the one he focused on most was the puff’s uncanny ability to melt in the mouth.
 “It’s called vanishing caloric density,” Witherly said.
 “If something melts down quickly, your brain thinks that there’s no calories in it ... you can just keep eating it forever.”